marticliment/ElevenClock/README.md

 # For people having issues with version 2.6 , Version 2.6.1 has been released as a fix!!!
 Please update!
+# If ElevenClock is not updating, install 2.6 or greater manually and enable "Alternative update server" under Experimental Features in the settings window

 # ElevenClock